-The NII is not legally responsible for preventing violence against women, and therefore it is possible that its clerks are unfamiliar with the term “economic abuse.”
-They were far more familiar with physical abuse, emotional abuse and sexual harassment and mentioned the training they had for these.
-They associated these forms of abuse with cases of trauma who claimed prolonged income support.
-Indeed, when these clerks were asked about economic abuse, a sharp transition was noted, from answers such as “I have no idea what you’re talking about” to clear-cut responses when realizing the association with domestic violence.
-Apparently, they relied upon an administrative source of authority: they believed they were executing their organization’s policy based on the category stipulated by the law.
-Without applying the category of “domestic violence,” these employees are unable to help.
-For the category to be applied, they depend on the approval of a social worker who is familiar with the case.
-So, they repeatedly report close collaboration with social workers:
+The NII is not legally responsible for preventing violence against women; therefore it is possible that its clerks are unfamiliar with the term “economic abuse.”
+Our interviews indicated that most were far more familiar with physical abuse, emotional abuse, and sexual harassment, and mentioned the training they had for these.
+They associated these forms of abuse with trauma and women who made claims for prolonged income support.
+Indeed, when these clerks were asked about economic abuse, a sharp transition was noted, from answers such as, “I have no idea what you’re talking about” to clear-cut responses when realizing the association with domestic violence.
+Apparently, they relied upon an administrative source of authority: they believed they were executing their organization’s policy as stipulated by law, which requires applying the category of “domestic violence” before help can be provided.
+As a social worker who is familiar with the case must approve, the interviewees repeatedly reported close collaboration with social workers:

-One phone call is enough for me, without issuing a report or anything like that.
-She [the social worker familiar with the case] generally confirms the woman has been in a violent marriage.
-She tells me she thinks the woman is still being threatened, and that’s partly why the woman doesn’t claim alimony; she believes, that the woman is afraid of her partner, and that’s, for example, something I wasn’t aware of, of course.
-(A. D., rehabilitation social worker)
+One phone call is enough for me, without issuing a report ….
+[The social worker] generally confirms the woman has been in a violent marriage.
+She tells me she thinks the woman is still being threatened, and that’s partly why the woman doesn’t claim alimony; she believes, that the woman is afraid of her partner (AD, rehabilitation social worker).

-From the perspective of employees at the NII, the category of “domestic violence” as defined under the law is the single criterion for eligibility.
-Once eligibility was established, the question is what would the abused be eligible of?
-A manager explains:
+Once eligibility is established, employees turned to service eligibility, as a manager explained:

 He doesn’t want to [pay].
-He limits her shopping.
-He takes the entire allowance.
+He limits her shopping, takes the entire allowance.
 True, it’s not a very big one, but it still helps them get by.
 When she can’t even get one shekel, I can say to her, “No problem, if he doesn’t give you money, we can split things up.”
-I can invite him, say to him “From now on, starting next month, this is how it’s going to be: her part goes to her, your part goes to you.”
-That’s actually the solution.
-(H. R., social worker, income support department manager)
+I can…say to him, “From now on, starting next month, this is how it’s going to be: her part goes to her, your part goes to you” (HR, social worker, department manager).

-If information on economic abused would be given more weight, the interviewee would have had to consider the possibility that even if the victim-survivor’s part of the allowance goes into a separate bank account, these funds could be appropriated in other ways.
-In the context of the known restriction, it is difficult to imagine the partner allowing the woman to manage her own account.
-Nevertheless, we hear that “that’s actually the solution”.
-The other form of support found at the NII for the economically abused is even more strongly associated with the being found to suffer of physical abuse: income support.
-Thus, information about economic abuse has no place in the routine procedure.
-The employees justify limiting the focus to the woman’s relationship with the NII by invoking the value of respecting the women’s privacy:
+If information indicating economic abuse were given more weight, the interviewee would have had to consider the distinct possibility that, even if the victim-survivor’s part of the allowance goes into a separate bank account, these funds would likely be appropriated in other ways.
+Despite this, the interviewee concludes, “That’s actually the solution.”
+Income support, the form of support available from the NII for the economically abused, is strongly associated with physical abuse.

+Clearly, queries about or responses to economic abuse are not part of the NII’s routine procedures.
+The interviewee justifies this omission by invoking her respect for the women’s privacy: